luciotato/LiteScript/ast.lite.md

             catch err

-If parsing fail, but the AST node were not 'locked' on target, is a soft-error, we will try other AST nodes.
+If parsing fail, but the AST node was not 'locked' on target, is a soft-error, we will try other AST nodes.

               if err.soft

                   debug spaces, searched.name,'parse failed.',err.message

-rewind the token stream, to try other AST nodes
+rewind the token stream, to try other AST classes

+                  me.lexer.setPos startPos

                   debug 'REW to', me.sourceLineNum, me.lexer.index, me.lexer.token.toString()
-                  me.lexer.setPos startPos

               else